Care For Your Child’s Teeth & Gums – A Healthy Diet Means Healthy Teeth

 Fluoride is a naturally-occurring element that helps teeth.
 You have to be careful not to give your child too much of it at any given point.
 Fluoride can strengthen your child’s teeth because it helps reabsorb minerals from various sources and keep the enamel layer strong.

 Be mindful not to abuse fluoride doses as it can lead to dental fluorosis.
 This condition results in a white or brown discoloration of permanent teeth.
-It is more likely that your kid might accidentally ingest too much fluoridated toothpaste at an early age and suffer from fluorosis.

-The idea is to integrate fluoride-rich foods and drinks into your child’s diet while being careful not to abuse from additional fluoride supplements you can get at some vendors.
+The idea is to integrate fluoride-rich foods and drinks into your child’s diet while being careful not to abuse additional fluoride supplements you can get at some vendors.

 Swallowing all the contents from a fluoridated toothpaste tube or the inappropriate intake of fluoride supplements can contribute to fluorosis.
 Avoid giving fluoride drops, tablets, and vitamins to young children.
+Unless prescribed by a dentist.

-Take a quick moment to read the nutrition label, as some beverages also contain high levels of fluoride.
+contain high levels of fluoride.
 The important thing is to find the information your need about how these factors affect your children’s dentistry work.

 Parents can take the following steps to decrease the risk of fluorosis in their children’s teeth:

-- Watch out for the amount of toothpaste you use for your child.
+• Watch out for the amount of toothpaste you use for your child.
 A grain-of-rice-sized portion for kids younger than 3, a pea-sized amount for kids 3 years and older.

-- Keep an eye out for any fluoride supplements you may be giving your child, and consult with a professional to know how much is enough.
+• Keep an eye out for any fluoride supplements you may be giving your child, and consult with a professional to know how much is enough.

-- Don’t give fluoride supplements to children under 6 months of age.
+• Don’t give fluoride supplements to children under 6 months of age.

-- Check if your city’s water supply already includes fluoride.
+• Check if your city’s water supply already includes fluoride.

 Mouthguards